-Note: This document is illustrated with diagrams, precedent images and renderings that demonstrate possible ways the Design Guidelines may be implemented in downtown Silver Spring.
+Note: This document includes diagrams, precedent images and renderings that demonstrate possible ways the Design Guidelines may be implemented in downtown Silver Spring.
 These graphics are for illustrative purposes only unless noted otherwise.

 View of Station Square from Wayne Avenue